noumaanseecs/CodSoft-Python/README.md

 # TASK 1

-This is a code that prompts the user to enter two numbers and performs 5 simple arithematic tasks (Namely add , sub , multiplication , division and modulus) using the conditional if else statement to decide.
+This is a code that prompts the user to enter two numbers and performs 5 simple arithematic tasks (Namely add , sub , multiplication , division and modulus) using the conditional if else statement to decide. please see the calculator.py file to see the code and use it for yourself :)